• Skip to primary navigation

 Following a massive 7.5-magnitude earthquake, a tsunami as high as six metres smashed into the Indonesian island of Sulawesi, causing catastrophic damage and loss of life.

 More than 1,200 people have lost their lives.
-We expect this to rise.
 Almost 42,000 people have been displaced.
 The overall affected population is 1.5 million people.
-Details are still emerging but we can be certain that a large-scale humanitarian response will be required.

-CARE is already on the ground in Indonesia, where we have worked for over 50 years alongside local partners.
-We are assessing the damage and are ready to respond with life-saving clean water, shelter, and hygiene kits.
+CARE was on the ground in Indonesia, where we have worked for over 50 years alongside local partners.
+We assessed the damage and responded with life-saving clean water, shelter, and hygiene kits.

 On the morning of Boxing Day 2004, a massive earthquake, one of the most powerful in history, struck the west coast of northern Sumatra.
 The quake triggered a powerful tsunami that would see more than 280,000 people killed and more than a million others displaced.